willsam100/CodingWIthSamBlog/_posts/2020-06-13-getting-started-.NET-AWS-lambda.md

 cat serverless.template | grep Handler
 ```

-In the AWS lambda console, click `Edit` under `Basic Settings` and paste in the value for `Handler`.
+In the AWS lambda console, click `Edit` under `Runtime Settings` and paste in the value for `Handler`.
 If you would also like to save a bit of money, go ahead and set the memory to 128MB.
 For this example, there is little need for anything more.
 Don't forget to click `Save`

 ## Creating the API Gateway